A few words about this work

 Shortly after we finalized an exciting mHealth pilot project, we came up with the idea of testing different incentives that could improve performance of crowdsourcing data in Guatemala.

-This poster was presented in the International Conference on Emerging Infectious Diseases (August 26-29, 2018 Atlanta, GA, United States).
-Download the poster here: Poster ICEID Format 20180627
+We found interesting results that were presented in the International Conference on Emerging Infectious Diseases (August 26-29, 2018 Atlanta, GA, United States).
+If you are interested, you can download the poster here: Poster ICEID Format 20180627

 Date: August 28, 2018

 Authors: José Tomás Prieto (1,2); Jorge Jara (1), Andrés Espinosa-Bode (3); Susan Cornelia Kaydos-Daniels (3,4)

 Affiliations: 1 Centro de Estudios en Salud, Universidad del Valle de Guatemala, Guatemala; 2 Centers for Disease Control and Prevention, Public Health Informatics Fellowship Program (PHIFP), Atlanta, GA; 3 Centers for Disease Control and Prevention, Division of Global Health Protection, Central America Region office, Guatemala; 4 Centers for Disease Control and Prevention, Influenza Division, Central America Region office, Guatemala

 Background: Public participation in surveillance of influenza-like-illness (ILI) symptoms could strengthen limited and delayed information from hospital- and laboratory-based surveillance in Latin America.
 In 2017, we validated and published results on the use of text messages and an app to collect ILI surveillance information (Prieto et al., 2017).
 In this study, we evaluate effectiveness of the approach during an influenza season in a large-scale implementation in Guatemala.